For psychology graduates who wish to gain research training.

 "I chose to study the MSc Psychological Research Methods course at Dundee as I wanted to gain advanced research training in qualitative and quantitative research methods.
 In addition to the core research modules, I liked being able to choose two advanced modules that suited my interests.
 The course was very 'hands-on' and staff extremely friendly and supportive.
 Due to the success of this course, I was able to fulfil my ambition to pursue scientific research at the highest level."

-You should hold, or expect to hold a first or second class honours degree in Psychology.
-If your degree is from a UK University, it should confer eligibility for Graduate Membership of the British Psychological Society.
-If your degree is from a University outside the UK, we will assess eligibility on a case-by-case basis.
+You should hold, or expect to hold a first or second class honours degree in Psychology or another degree that includes a substantial Psychology component.
 If you have any questions, please contact Dr Ben Vincent.

 English Language Requirement